Which ISA is Best for You?

 With a Stocks & Shares ISA, your savings are free from both capital gains tax and tax on the interest that is credited.
 This means you will not pay tax on the interest you receive within the ISA allowance.
 It’s important to treat your own individual tax circumstances independently and be aware that tax law may change in the future.

-It’s also useful to remember that you can hold one of each kind of ISA as long as you don’t go over the annual tax-free allowance.
+It’s also useful to remember that you can hold one of each kind of ISA within a tax year as long as you don’t go over the annual tax-free allowance.
 Many find this useful because it means you can spread your savings over different risk levels and reap the benefits of both products.
 Remember, if you don’t use your tax-free allowance for the year, you will lose it.

 The Potential Benefits